Last updated: 8 June 2026

 When embedded content is loaded, the third-party provider may set its own cookies or collect data according to its own privacy policy.
 Glór has no control over these providers’ data practices.
 We encourage presenters to review the privacy policies of any service they choose to embed:

-We use the following third-party services to operate the platform.
-Each acts as a data processor on our behalf:
+We use third-party services to operate the platform.
+Each acts as a data processor on our behalf.
+To make data residency clear, we group them below by where your data is processed.

 |---|---|---|